cyberway/cyberway.documentation/users/white_paper.md

 -----------

 Cluster RAM is something the applications require to work.
-In contrast to EOS, CyberWay supposes the RAM to be rented from so-called block producers, but not to be owned.
+In contrast to EOS, CyberWay supposes the RAM to be rented from so-called validators, but not to be owned.
 The rules are the following:

--   Every block producer sets a price for 1Kb memory per month.
-The price begins from the median price value across all block producers.
+-   Every validator sets a price for 1Kb memory per month.
+The price begins from the median price value across all validators.

 -   Users place their orders for some particular memory amount rent per month.